Christian hip-hop: History and notable examples

 The first commercially released and distributed gospel hip-hop record was MC Pete Harrison of Queens, New York.
 Under the recording name McSweet, he released The Gospel Beat: Jesus-Christ (1982), written and arranged by Harrison and produced by Mac Sulliver on Lection Records of PolyGram.

 The first notable full album released was Stephen Wiley's Bible Break (1985), written by Wiley and produced by Mike Barnes on Brentwood Records.
 In the same year, David Guzman founded JC & The Boyz.
-Some of America's premiere Christian rappers, such as Michael Peace (one of Christian rap's first solo artists), Soldiers for Christ (S.F.C.), Dynamic Twins, MC Peace and T-Bone came out of this crew.
+Some of America's premiere Christian rappers, such as Michael Peace, Soldiers for Christ (S.F.C.), Dynamic Twins, MC Peace and T-Bone came out of this crew.
 A more commercially successful group known as P.I.D.
 (Preachers in Disguise) released five recordings.

 Jon Gibson (or J.G.) is also considered a pioneer of Christian pop rap, with "Nation in Need" (1983) including a quasi-style rap verse and his first rap solo being "Ain't It Pretty" (1985).
 CCM's first rap hit by a blue-eyed soul singer and/or duo, "The Wall" was later released on Gibson's successful album Change of Heart (1988), and featured MC Hammer (previously as the Holy Ghost Boys).
 Other tracks included the No. 1 "Love Come Down" and "In Too Deep" from Jesus Loves Ya (1990).
 Gibson also collaborated with MC Peace on "Enough Is Enough" (1990), "Happy to Know Jesus" (1992) and "You Are the One" (1992).
 Additionally, he notably collaborated with Soup the Chemist on "How I Cope" (1994) and "As the Sun Rises" (2000).